MKatereggaExigent/eatier/database/SCHEMA_OVERVIEW.md

 - **Index Maintenance**: Rebuild fragmented indexes
 - **Backup Verification**: Ensure backup integrity

-This comprehensive database schema provides a solid foundation for the Eatier platform, supporting all current features while being designed for future scalability and extensibility.
+This comprehensive database schema provides a solid foundation for the Itiyum platform, supporting all current features while being designed for future scalability and extensibility.